PaneradFisk/sw-template/README.md

 ## Contributing
 Guidelines for contributing to the project.

-> Fork the repository
+1. Fork the repository
-> Create a new branch
+2. Create a new branch
-> Submit a pull request
+3. Submit a pull request

 ## License
 This software is licensed under the MIT License.
 See the [LICENSE](https://github.com/PaneradFisk/sw-template/blob/main/LICENSE/license) file for more information.

-You can modify sections depending on the type of software and what additional information is needed.